helloissariel/spoon-toolkit/.github/Workflow-README.md

 1. **Version Bump**: Use the Version Bump workflow to increment version
    - Go to Actions → Version Bump and Tag → Run workflow
    - Choose version type (patch/minor/major) or enter custom version
+   - **Note**: Even if you specify the same version, it will still create a commit and tag

+2. **Create GitHub Release**: After version bump, create a GitHub release
+   - Go to GitHub Releases → Create new release
+   - Use the tag created by the version bump workflow
+   - Publish the release

-2. **Automatic Publishing**: When a version tag is pushed, the release workflow automatically:
+3. **Automatic Publishing**: When the GitHub release is published, the workflow automatically:
    - Builds the package
-   - Publishes to PyPI
+   - Publishes to PyPI using trusted publishing
-   - Creates a GitHub release
+   - **Guaranteed**: Package will be published even if version didn't change
+   - No manual PyPI token management needed

 ### Manual Version Management